Episode 1

 4. Ghost and Witches - Just because you're in a new town doesn't mean that you're free of legends, superstition and the ghosts of earlier settlements.
 We hear personal stories of the supernatural, as well as the sad tales of women accused of witchcraft.

-5. Curly Wurly Bridge - Did you know that Fatfield is home to a concrete icon?
+5. The Curly Wurly Bridge - Did you know that Fatfield is home to a concrete icon?
 This episode looks at the so-called Curly Wurly Bridge, the design that took Fatfield from pit village to modern development, and busts a myth or two about Mediterranean influences.